when Clelia first read Charlotte's Web in the first grade

 books with fantastical elements ("light" fantasies).

-She is also interested in young adult memoirs featuring unique
+She is extremely interested in young adult memoirs featuring

 In middle grade, Clelia's interests run very wide, but a strong,